RichardDooling/Entertainment_Law/Defamation/Defamation.md

 basis of their dislike of a particular expression.
 An "outrageousness" standard thus runs afoul of our longstanding refusal to allow damages to be awarded because the speech in question may have an adverse emotional impact on the audience.
-See [*NAACP* v. *Claiborne Hardware Co.* (S.Ct.
-1982)](http://scholar.google.com/scholar_case?case=7271075303659098319) ("Speech does not lose its protected character. . . simply because it may embarrass others or coerce them into action").
+See [*NAACP* v. *Claiborne Hardware Co.* (US 1982)](http://scholar.google.com/scholar_case?case=7271075303659098319) ("Speech does not lose its protected character. . . simply because it may embarrass others or coerce them into action").

 > We conclude that public figures and public officials may not recover for the tort of intentional infliction of emotional distress by reason of